-The 7.93-acre subject site is located in the Agricultural Reserve Tier, on the west side of State Road 7, approx. 0.15 miles south of Atlantic Avenue.
+The 3.41-acre subject site is located in the Agricultural Reserve Tier, on the west side of State Road 7, approximately 0.2 miles north of Boynton Beach Boulevard.

 Future Land Use Amendment: The proposed future land use amendment is a request to change the future land use designation from Agricultural Reserve (AGR) to Commerce with an underlying Agricultural Reserve (CMR/AGR).
-Currently, the site can be utilized for agricultural uses up to 51,815 square feet (.15 FAR).
-The maximum development potential would allow up to 155,444 square feet of light industrial uses (.45 FAR).
+Currently, the site can be utilized for nonresidential uses allowed in the AGR zoning district for up to 22,281 square feet (.15 FAR).
+The proposed maximum development potential would allow up to 66,843 square feet (.45 FAR) of light industrial uses.